bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Elle Mouton: 00:19:35

-And you still tie each channel that you want to announce to a 'UTXO' chain.
+And you still tie each channel that you want to announce to a UTXO chain.

 Mark Erhardt: 00:19:40

 Right.
-So you would still continue to announce public channels with a specific 'UTXO'.
+So you would still continue to announce public channels with a specific UTXO.
-And of course that would sort of deny some of the privacy benefits of moving to pay-to-tab route, which makes all outputs look, all music outputs look like single-sig outputs and if we could get away with not announcing the funding output explicitly, that would make Lightning way more private, right?
+And of course that would sort of deny some of the privacy benefits of moving to pay-to-tab route, which makes all outputs look, all musig outputs look like single-sig outputs and if we could get away with not announcing the funding output explicitly, that would make Lightning way more private, right?

 Elle Mouton: 00:20:09

 Absolutely, absolutely.
-So that's like the, then we get to Gossip 2.0, which is like the bigger jump here, which is, would be instead of tying a 'UTXO' proof to every channel, you instead tie a proof to every node announcement.
+So that's like the, then we get to Gossip 2.0, which is like the bigger jump here, which is, would be instead of tying a UTXO proof to every channel, you instead tie a proof to every node announcement.
-So you just say, hey, I own a channel, like I definitely own this 'UTXO', I'm showing you, I'm like, you know, I got it straight from the exchange.
+So you just say, hey, I own a channel, like I definitely own this UTXO, I'm showing you, I'm like, you know, I got it straight from the exchange.
 I don't like this is my KYC to like show that I've got capital.
 And then we come up with a multiplier, let's say 10x.
 And then that's so let's say I have a proof I have one Bitcoin, one Bitcoin output, 10x.